-- 6.11 Increased recreational activity along the bank of the drainage ditch in the east of the site may occur as a result of the new car park construction.
-This is likely to have minimal impact on any resident ecology as people will be heading away from the ditch towards the town centre once they have parked their vehicle... - 6.12 Increased levels of recreational activity beyond the urban centre, such that may incur adverse impact within the wider landscape, are predicted to be minimal.
+- 6.11 There is no anticipated increase in recreational activity along the bank of the drainage ditch in the east of the site or associated disturbance to resident ecology as people will be parking their cars and then walking towards the town centre. - 6.12 Increased levels of recreational activity beyond the urban centre, such that may incur adverse impact within the wider landscape, are predicted to be minimal.
 There is no tangible risk of recreational pressure on European sites or associated FLL as a result of the urban realm enhancements proposed.